 Have you had a flu shot?
 Most kids have and there's good reason.
 Like all vaccines, this one can protect you from a pretty awful illness — the flu.

-No one loves shots (injections with a needle).
+No one loves shots.
 The good news is that the flu vaccine (say: VAK-seen) also can be given in a nasal mist (a nose spray).
 If you prefer it, you can ask your doctor if the nasal spray is right for you.
 This type of vaccine contains live flu virus, though, and shouldn't be given to kids who have certain health problems — or even kids who live with people who could get very sick from the flu.

-In most people, the flu causes a fever, body aches, and other cold-like symptoms.
+In a healthy person, the flu causes a fever, body aches, and other cold-like symptoms.
 A person who has the flu will sleep a lot and feel sick, but will get better in a week.